Unicornia/angular/README.md

 You can then step into the code and add watches.
 The `debugger;` statement is needed because WebStorm will stop in a transpiled file.
 Breakpoints in the original source files are not supported at the moment.

+added by YSH in desktop.
+added by YSH in desktop.